tmarrec/xorcipher/README.md

 # XORCIPHER

-This is a school project for my second year of Computer Science at University Paul Sabatier Toulouse
+This is a school project for my second year of Computer Science at University Paul Sabatier, Toulouse FRANCE.
+The program encrypts text files using the XOR cipher encryption algorithm.
+It can decrypt thoses encrypted files with or without the key.

-## Installing
+## Building

 ```shell
 git clone https://github.com/Trietch/xorcipher.git && cd xorcipher